tanbro/pyyaml-include/README.md

 > ℹ️ **Note**
 >
-> Using the `**` pattern in large directory trees or remote file system (S3, HTTP ...) may consume an inordinate amount of time.
+> - Using the `**` pattern in large directory trees or remote file system (S3, HTTP ...) may consume an inordinate amount of time.
+> - All data of found files returned to the YAML doc-tree are fully read into memory, it may need large amount of memory if there were many or big files.

 If `0.yml` was: